Ahmad escaped the war in Syria

 In Milan there are “taxis” that can take you anywhere in Europe.
 The drivers wait at the train station and I guess there are some sort of organized crime in the background, but what can you do?
 We were four in the car plus the driver, who took us to Copenhagen.

 Via Malmö and Gothenburg I arrived at the refugee camp in Varberg in November 2014.
 I learned Swedish, the Red Cross kept us occupied – we played a lot of football, and Martin Bekken from BEWiSynbra often came to visit.
 He needed someone who could help customers with CAD and blueprints and I gladly volunteered.
 In 2016 I started as an intern at BEWiSynbra, while also studying Swedish and getting a driver’s license.
 Today I’m employed at BEWiSynbra.
 I would love to go back to my street, my parents and my friends in Syria, but I know that I will go to prison if I return.
 I did my military service as a police officer but escaped rather than join up.
 I’d rather stay here.
 The view on refugees may be harsher than it was before 2015, but it has not affected me.
 I work, I pay my taxes.
-I’m married with a beautiful daughter and enjoy living in Sweden.”
+I’m happily married, we have a beautiful daughter and enjoy living in Sweden.”